Noemvriana: Background

-Greece emerged victorious after 1912–1913 Balkan Wars, almost doubling her territory and population.
+Greece emerged victorious after the 1912–1913 Balkan Wars, almost doubling its territory and population.
 However, the unstable international political climate of the early 20th century placed Greece in a difficult position.
 The ownership of the Greek-occupied eastern Aegean islands was contested by the Ottoman Empire, which claimed them as its own.
 In the north, Bulgaria, defeated in the Second Balkan War, was engineering revanchist strategies against Greece and Serbia.
-The assassination of Archduke Franz Ferdinand of Austria in Sarajevo precipitated Austria-Hungary's declaration of war against Serbia.
-This caused Germany and Austria-Hungary, and countries allied with Serbia (the Triple Entente) to declare war on each other, starting World War I.
+The assassination of Archduke Franz Ferdinand of Austria in Sarajevo precipitated Austria-Hungary's declaration of war against Serbia in 1914.
+This caused Germany and Austria-Hungary to declare war against countries allied with Serbia, which triggered the involvement of the Triple Entente and started World War I.

 Greece, like Bulgaria, initially maintained neutrality during the conflict.
-The Greek leadership was divided between Prime Minister Eleftherios Venizelos, who supported Great Britain on the side of the Allies, and King Constantine, who was educated in Germany and married to the Kaiser's sister, had strong sympathies for the Central Powers.
-Admiring Prussian militarism and anticipating a quick German victory, the king wanted Greece to remain neutral in the conflict, a strategy favorable to Germany and the Central Powers.
-Both men aspired to the prevailing Greek irredentist ideal, known since the mid-nineteenth century as the Megali Idea.
-Venizelos adopted an aggressive stance, recognizing the unique opportunities for territorial expansion created by the ongoing war in Europe, while the king favored a conservative approach encapsulated in the vision of "a small but honorable Greece."
+The Greek leadership was divided between Prime Minister Eleftherios Venizelos, who supported Great Britain and the Allies, and King Constantine, who had been educated in Germany, was married to Sophia of Prussia, the sister of Kaiser Wilhelm II, and harbored strong sympathies for the Central Powers.
+Admiring Prussian militarism and anticipating a quick German victory, the King wanted Greece to remain neutral in the conflict, a strategy favorable to the Central Powers.
+Both men aspired to the prevailing Greek irredentist ideal, known since the mid-19th century as the Megali Idea, the revival of the Byzantine Empire with the capture of Constantinople and Asia Minor.
+Venizelos adopted an aggressive stance, recognizing the unique opportunities for territorial expansion created by the ongoing war in Europe, while the King favored a conservative approach encapsulated in the royalist slogan: "a small but honorable Greece".